 Students (aged 11 to 17): €4

-Children (less than 11 years old): free entry.
+Children (less than 11 years old) and disabled: free entry.

 Buses: C1, C2 and C3.